 Notable examples of this are Wikileaks and Panama Papers which got a fraction of the media attention and no real action.
 The temper tantrums of a spoiled rich Wall St or Silicon Valley Executive or Politician get far more attention even amongst respected newspapers.

 .
 Media is good at reporting

 .
 They are very good at reporting what is presented to them, e.g. reporting on weather, natural disasters, etc. Quality media is occasionally good at journalism

 where the authorities are questioned, e.g. the work of Pulitzer prize-winning journalists.
 Media is generally bad at analysis

 Rely on quality media for reporting and journalism, but not for deeper long-term analysis.

-The media is controlled and owned by large corporations and overlays the corporate narrative of the world.
+The media is controlled and owned by large corporations and parrots the corporate narrative to the world.
 There is no independence.
 Don't expect anything else from them.